PharmGKB/PharmCAT/docs/using/Outside-Call-Format.md

 If the call is a combination call (e.g. `[*2 + *3]`), it needs to use PharmCAT's combination syntax: it has to be wrapped in square brackets (`[` and `]`) and each named allele must be separated with a plus sign with a space on either side (` + `).
 More examples: `*1/[*6 + *8]`, `[*3 + *4 + *5]/[*18 + *37]`.

+PharmCAT will automatically convert named alleles into a format usable by PharmCAT based on existing conventions for CYP2D6, HLA-A and HLA-B. For example:

+* `HLA-B *07:02:01:127` will be truncated to `*07:02`
+* `CYP2D6 *4.024` will be truncated to `*4`

 ##### Gene copy number